poipoiyo/Book-Review/WindowsKernelProgramming/CH7/README.md

 It’s possible for another thread in client’s process to free the passed-in buffer(s), before the driver gets a chance to examine them, and so cause an access violation.

-In chapter 6 use `__try / __except` block to handle any access violation by returning failure to client.
-(Not enough for some cases)

-If code is running at IRQL 2,  itcannot safely access user’s buffers at this context.
+If code is running at IRQL 2, it cannot safely access user’s buffers at this context.

 ### Issues
 1. IRQL is 2, meaning no page fault handling can occur.